Six powerful ways to partner in your loved one's treatment and recovery

-So, here’s the difficult and honest truth: your loved ones are in a fight for their lives, and there are only two possible endings to the story.
+So, here’s the difficult and honest truth: your alcoholic or addicted loved ones are in a fight for their lives, and there are only two possible endings to the story.
 People find recovery and reclaim their lives, or they continue abusing alcohol or drugs, and their lives slip away.
 Your behavior will have a tremendous impact on the direction they choose.
-Here are six powerful ways for you to partner in – rather than sabotage - their recovery:
+Here are six powerful ways for you to partner in – rather than sabotage - their drug and alcohol treatment and recovery:

 2. Ignore your loved one’s complaints about treatment.
 Your loved one may sincerely believe that we only want their money, the food is horrible, their roommate is waaaaay worse than they are, and this is a waste of their time.
 Trust me – we’ve heard it all.
 Ignore those complaints and let them focus on the hard work of recovery.
 When they rattle off a list of complaints, just say “Oh.”

 3. Don’t believe every thing they say.
 “Now I know how to stop drinking!” or “I’m done with drugs, for sure….”
 They may sincerely believe that they are “cured,” but they are not.
 Substance use disorder is a complex and chronic disease that does not go away.
 It takes time and commitment to learn how to manage it.
 Leaving treatment early is like stopping chemo treatments prematurely: it goes against medical advice and can lead to death.